 So what do we do when we are craving foods we definitely should not be eating?
 We make swaps, of course!

-- Try swapping sweet chocolates for dark chocolates, or for sugar-free chocolate flavored almond milk.
+- Try swapping sweet chocolates for dark chocolates or sugar-free chocolate-flavored almond milk.

 - Swap coffee and tea for doctor-approved spice and herbal teas.

 - Swap candy for fruits or sugar-free candy.